areisigma/file-transfer/README.md

 # file-transfer
-Simple python 3 socket tool to transfer file between two endpoints
+Simple python 3 socket tool to transfer file between two endpoints.

 ### Modes
 This software has two classes.
 First is transmitter mode and second is receiver mode.
 Run program with no arguments, usage will print.